OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/failover_recovery.md

 #### Power Off Virtual Machines

-In order to prevent data loss in VMs that will be deployed on Site B, first power them off on Site A:
+In order to prevent data loss in VMs that will be deployed on Site B, first power them off on Site A. On the Front-end on Site, run as user `oneadmin`:

 ```bash
 onevm poweroff <VM ID>